 At the same time, however, there is an undeniable cyclical progression to Vico’s science.
 History and complexity develop from basic mythology and emotions, visuals, and yearnings.
 While the cycles repeat, greater complexity is what results from the newest iterations of each cycle.
 Thus there is an organic development to greater and greater complexity through the Age of Gods, Heroes, and Men.
 The irony in Vico is in his assault against materialist Enlightenment thinking and Cartesian science, he provided a sketch for a philosophy of history far grander and more robust, as well as intellectually deep, than any of his opponents ever did.
 Society moves through stages in an evolutionary pattern of greater complexity and consciousness.

 Vico’s ideas would reemerge in the 19th century in people like Hegel, Marx, and Freud among others.
 He has proven to be a major influence on contemporary literary criticism too for reasons I’ve alluded to, especially with how literature and language reflect a society’s ideas and beliefs.
-Once again, one of the enduring ironies of Vico is that while he confronted the early formations of the Whig idea of progress, he ended up producing one of the richest, most in depth, and substantial, philosophies of history in confronting materialist rationalism that ended up being the basis for future histories of progress: Hegelianism, Marxism, etc. Vico’s cyclical history of ideas manifesting themselves would be replaced by ideas progressing themselves over time.
+Once again, one of the enduring ironies of Vico is that while he confronted the early formations of the Whig idea of material progress, he ended up producing one of the richest, most in depth, and substantial, philosophies of history in confronting materialist rationalism that ended up being the basis for future histories of progress: Hegelianism, Marxism, etc. Vico’s cyclical history of ideas manifesting themselves would be replaced by ideas progressing themselves over time.